marion-penalosa/marion-penalosa/README.md

 ## 👋 Hi, I am Ion!

-👨‍💻 Programmer Analyst working on core-banking systems using Java and ESQL 🎓 Studied Computer Science specializing in Data Science at the University of Santo Tomas, Philippines 🐯 🧠 Currently expanding my knowledge about Data and AI using Python
+👨‍💻 Programmer Analyst working on core-banking systems using Java and ESQL <br>
+🎓 Studied Computer Science specializing in Data Science at the University of Santo Tomas, Philippines 🐯 <br>
+🧠 Currently expanding my knowledge about Data and AI using Python <br>